 There were many heresies springing up from the second century onward and maybe even earlier, and so the Christian churches were very conscious that they had to carefully guard what was “once and for all delivered” [Jude 3] through the Apostles and which teachings did not have apostolic backing.

 [Background: The most used version of the Old Testament was the Septuagint, a Jewish translation of their scriptures into the Greek language.
 But since the believers in North-Africa, Spain, Gaul (France) were mainly Latin speaking, very soon there were Latin translations of the Septuagint which were used for the scripture readings in the worship services and other meetings.

 These translations were not always very accurate and were made from the Septuagint, i.e. they were translations of a translation.
 Around 380 A.D.
 Jerome got the task of making a new translation of the Bible into Latin, and he went back to the Hebrew Scriptures and translated the Old Testament from the original.
 This translation was completed around 405 A.D. and after many years of transition it became the generally accepted Latin Bible, and was then called “The Vulgate”.]

 Back to the “rituals” and their implications.
 There would be much more to say about baptism, and though a ‘once in a lifetime’ experience for each individual believer, it was a regular ritual with the participation of the congregation at large, especially since Christianity was growing explosively over the first several hundred years and there were constantly new converts to baptize and integrate into the church.

-In the Catholic and Orthodox churches this is the very center of their worship and hence not easily fiddled with.
+In the Catholic and Orthodox churches, this is the very centre of their worship and hence not easily fiddled with.
 And the early church documents show that this was an important part of the Christian worship from the beginning on.

 14 When the hour came, Jesus and his apostles reclined at the table.